BOARD OF DIRECTORS

 Ms. Begala earned a MSPH degree from UCLA and a MBA from Brandeis University.
 Ms. Begala experienced the sudden loss of her mother to “adult sudden death syndrome” in 1998 and is a contributing author to Surviving Sudden Loss: Stories from those who have lived it.

-Ariana Bratt, 2016 MD candidate at UCSF Medical School, she has distinguished herself through her clinical and academic career.
+Dr. Ariana Bratt is a physician at Harvard’s Brigham and Women’s Hospital.
+She received her medical degree from UCSF School of Medicine.
+She has distinguished herself through her clinical and academic career.
 She was top scorer on the US Medical Licensing Examination.
 She is a summa cum laude graduate of Rice University with publications in nanotechnology and chemistry.
 She is a contributing author and the editor of Surviving Sudden Loss: Stories from those who have lived it.